jackyzha0/jackyzha0.github.io/content/posts/networked-thought.md

 been a while since I wrote about [digital gardening](posts/digital-gardening.md)

+things i've learned
+- name things verbs or nouns to make it easier to link
+- better distinguish between source and thoughts

 less so a well-kempt, more so a mess of entangled growth its not because i dont like order but because chaos and entropy is good for new ideas